 Physical Therapy Vs Prescription Drugs

-When we seriously evaluate the effectiveness and safety of prescription drug use for chronic pain, choosing a better option to treat
+When we seriously evaluate the effectiveness and safety of prescription drug use for chronic pain, choosing a better option to treat the chronic pain is often a matter of concern.
+According to American Physical Therapy Association, physical therapy has long been considered as a safer, cheaper, and more effective treatment option for chronic pain.4

 The CDC also agrees with the same thought.
 According to a recent research, physical therapy and exercise are specifically mentioned as better options for managing chronic pain.
 It may work better than opiate painkiller sources, such as vicodine and codeine.